 WUHAN WUSP 10” Splash Cymbal

-This quick little cymbal gives you everything you want in a splash, and for less than $25.
+This quick little cymbal gives you everything you want in a splash.
 As affordable as it is, this cymbal doesn’t sound cheap, with a full sustain and a rich, bright tone.
 It gives you the power you need, too—none of that thin, wimpy sound you’ll sometimes get from cheap cymbals.

 Wuhan makes their affordable cymbals with the same attention to detail and craftsmanship as their pricier models.
 This is a durable and tuneful cymbal, loud enough to balance with the rest of your kit and band but not so bright as to be abrasive.
 The WUSP from Wuhan has a sound that fits right in on a professional kit for less than half the cost of most cymbals on the market This should be on anyone’s list of the best cheap cymbals.